vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

-# Deploying Grafana + Prometheus + Contour + Cert Manager on TCE
+# Deploying Grafana + Prometheus + Contour + Cert Manager on Tanzu Community Edition

-The purpose of this guide is to guide the reader through a deployment of the monitoring packages that are available with TCE, the Tanzu Community Edition.
+The purpose of this guide is to guide the reader through a deployment of the monitoring packages that are available with Tanzu Community Edition.
 These packages are Contour, Cert Manager, Prometheus and Grafana.
 Cert Manager provides secure communication between Contour and Envoy.
-Contour [projectcontour.io] is a control plane for an Envoy Ingress controller.
+Contour [http://projectcontour.io] is a control plane for an Envoy Ingress controller.
 Prometheus records real-time metrics in a time series database, and Grafana, an analytics and interactive visualization web application which provides charts, graphs, and alerts when connected to a supported data source, such as Prometheus.

 From a dependency perspective, Prometheus and Grafana have a dependency on an Ingress, or a HTTPProxy to be more precise, which is included by the Contour package.
 The ingress controller is Envoy, with Contour acting as the control plane to provide dynamic configuration updates and delegation control.
 Lastly, in this deployment, Contour will have a dependency on a Certificate Manager, which is also provided by the Cert Manager package.
 Thus, the order of package deployment will be, Certificate Manager, followed by Contour, followed by Prometheus and then finally Grafana.

-We will make the assumption that a TCE workload cluster is already provisioned, and that is has been integrated with a load balancer.
+We will make the assumption that a Tanzu Community Edition workload cluster is already provisioned, and that is has been integrated with a load balancer.
 In this scenario, the deployment is to vSphere, and the Load Balancer services are being provided by the NSX Advanced Load Balancer (NSX ALB).
-Deployment of the TCE clusters and NSX ALB are beyond the scope of this document, but details on how to do these deployment operations can be found elsewhere in the official documentation.
+Deployment of the Tanzu Community Edition clusters and NSX ALB are beyond the scope of this document, but details on how to do these deployment operations can be found elsewhere in the official documentation.

-It is also recommend that reader familiarise themselves with the [working with packages](/docs/latest/package-management.md) documention as we will be using packages extensively in this procedure.
+It is also recommended that the reader familiarize themselves with the [working with packages](/docs/latest/package-management.md) documention as we will be using packages extensively in this procedure.

-## Examining the TCE environment
+## Examining the Tanzu Community Edition environment

 For the purposes of illustration, this is the environment that we will be using to deploy the monitoring stack.
 Your environment may of course be different.
-This environment has a TCE management cluster and a single TCE workload cluster.
+This environment has a Tanzu Community Edition management cluster and a single Tanzu Community Edition workload cluster.
 Context has been set to that of "admin" on the workload cluster.
-If Identity Management has been configured on the workload cluster, an LDAP or OID user with appropriate privileges may also be used.
+If Identity Management has been configured on the workload cluster, an LDAP or OIDC user with appropriate privileges may also be used.

 ```sh
 % tanzu cluster list --include-management-cluster